Nonlinear electromagnetic fields in strictly stationary spacetimes: Further generalizations

 In conclusion, at least under some additional assumptions, the initial problem can be reduced to the question of existence of self-gravitating scalar solitons \cite{Heusler,HR15}.
-It is important to stress that spacetimes with charged boson stars evade the partial no-go result from above due to symmetry noninheriting scalar field.
-Namely, typical ansatz for such solutions feature scalar field of the form $\phi(t,r) = f(r)e^{i\omega t}$, so that $\Lie_k \phi = i\omega \phi$ and definiteness of the term $\Phi k^a J_a$ is in general lost.
+It is important to stress that spacetimes with charged boson stars evade the partial no-go result from above due to the symmetry noninheriting scalar field.
+Namely, a typical ansatz for such solutions features a scalar field of the form $\phi(t,r) = f(r)e^{i\omega t}$, so that $\Lie_k \phi = i\omega \phi$ and the definiteness of the term $\Phi k^a J_a$ is in general lost.